-In a recent issue of the New Yorker, there is a profile of singer-songwriter Gil Scott-Heron.
-His star burned brightly for many albums, first in the 70s for Flying Dutchman Records, later for Arista, snapped up by record mogul Clive Davis, who was blown away by a concert he attended.
+In a recent issue of The New Yorker, there is a profile of singer-songwriter Gil Scott-Heron.
+His star burned brightly for many albums, first in the 1970s for Flying Dutchman Records, later on Arista Records.
+He was quickly snapped up by record mogul Clive Davis, who was blown away by one of Gil’s concerts that he had attended.

-I remember interviewing Gil at KCRW in 1983.
-He was in LA, opening for Stevie Wonder at the Forum.
-I still have the cassette aircheck, a signed album, and a picture of him at John Adams Middle School, site of KCRW’s studios until 1984.
-He was so accomplished: he earned master’s degrees, published books of prose and poetry, a put out lot of great albums that are still popular today, over 30 years later. .
-He’s known for such classics as “The Revolution Will Not Be Televised”, “Johannesburg”, and “The Bottle”.
+I remember interviewing Gil at KCRW in 1980 (click here to stream tribute).
+He was in LA, opening for Stevie Wonder at The Forum.
+I still have the cassette aircheck, a signed album, and a picture of him at John Adams Middle School (above photo), which was the original site of KCRW’s studios until 1984.
+Only 31-years-old at the time, Gil Scott-Heron had already accomplished so much: he had a Master’s in creative writing from Johns Hopkins University, had published books of prose and poetry, and had released a number of great albums that are still popular today.
+Among his best known works are the classic “The Revolution Will Not Be Televised,” “Johannesburg,” and “The Bottle.”

-Heron wrote elegantly-wrought and streetwise poetry and was respected not only by his peers but admired by two succeeding generations of hip hop artists who followed.
-He influenced them all, from Public Enemy to Michael Franti.
+Heron wrote elegantly-wrought and streetwise poetry and was respected not only by his peers, but by sucessive generations of hip hop artists who have followed.
+He has influenced them all, from Public Enemy to Michael Franti.

-After 1983, Gil Scott-Heron pretty much vanished.
-After such a prolific period of creating great records—fourteen between 1970 and 1982—he stopped touring and only released a handful of albums.
-The sad truth is that this supremely influential artist—some have called him the father of hip hop– fell victim to the crack pipe.
-It was sad to watch such a gifted artist go down that path, but I still feel that generations of musicians and fans will continue to be inspired by those early works.
-In fact, many of KCRW’s DJs were fans of an album he released earlier this year called “I’m New Here.”
-While it can’t compare to his earlier work, it was nice to see such an important voice make his return.
+But after 1983, Gil pretty much vanished.
+After such a prolific period of creating great records—fourteen between 1970 and 1982—he stopped touring and released only a handful of albums.
+The sad truth was that this supremely influential artist—some have called him the “father of hip hop”—fell victim to the crack pipe.
+It was sad to watch such a gifted artist go down that path.